rafaelabou1999/rafaelabou1999/README.md

 # Hey there! :wave:

 <!--Introduction -->
 Hi there!
 I'm Rafaela Bourdette, a 26-year-old <b>Systems Analysis and Development</b> student.
-I’ve spent the last two years studying Front-end, and now I'm diving deep into the world of Back-end development to become a more versatile developer.
+I’ve acquired some knowledge in Front-end, and now I'm diving deep into the world of Back-end development to become a more versatile developer.

 🌱 <i>Currently Learning: Java and Spring Boot.</i>